openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 **se.plan** divides the Earth’s surface into grid cells with 30 arc-second resolution (approximately 1 km at the equator).

-The tool only includes grid cells that satisfy the following four criteria (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Frest_pot_gt_treecoverfrac_mask_urban>`__)):
+The tool only includes grid cells that satisfy the following four criteria (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Frest_pot_gt_treecoverfrac_mask_urban>`__):

--   They are in countries or territories of Africa and the Near East, Asia and the Pacific, and Latin America and the Caribbean that the World Bank classified as *low- or middle-income countries* or territories (LMICs) during most years of the 2000–2020 period.
+-   They are in countries or territories of Africa and the Near East, Asia and the Pacific, and Latin America and the Caribbean that the World Bank classifies as *low- or middle-income countries* or territories (LMICs) during most years of the 2000–2020 period.
 There are 139 countries and territories in total and can be found in the section, :ref:`seplan-appendix-b`.
 -   They include areas where tree cover can potentially occur under current climatic conditions, as determined by `Bastin et al. (2019) <https://doi.org/10.1126/science.aax0848>`_.
 -   Their current tree cover, as measured by the European Space Agency’s Copernicus Programme (`Buchhorn et al. 2020 <https://doi.org/10.3390/rs12061044>`_), is less than their potential tree cover.
 -   They are not in urban use.